pixel844/qcom-acer-swift-14-helper/README.md

-linux arm snapdragon for acer 14 ai resources for a time :)
+fedora linux on arm snapdragon for acer 14 ai resources ;)